 Rabbi Gotch Yudin

 Rabbi Yudin has over thirty years of experience in Jewish formal and informal education.
 Before founding Ashreinu, he served as Assistant Principal and Director of Admissions at the Frisch School, and Director of Camp Morasha.
 He graduated with a BA in Psychology, an MA in Education and Administration, and received his Semicha all from Yeshiva University.
-Rabbi Yudin has spent his recent summers in Camp Lavi and NCSY's public school summer program TJJ.
+Rabbi Yudin has spent recent summers in Camp Lavi and NCSY's TJJ Israel Program.
 Beloved by all of his talmidim, Rabbi Yudin's energetic spirit and humor instills our students with a love of Torah, Eretz Yisrael and Am Yisrael.
 He lives in Beit Shemesh with his wife, Ruthie, and lovely children and grandchildren.